-The type of construction activities to be conducted by URS will consist of the excavation and off-site disposal of contaminated surface and subsurface soils from discrete areas at LLs 1-3 as denoted in the construction drawings in Appendix B. Land disturbance activities will include access road development, preparation of stockpile areas, and excavation of contaminated soils.
+The type of construction activities to be conducted by Shaw will consist of the excavation and off-site disposal of contaminated surface and subsurface soils and dry sediment from discrete areas at LLs 1-4 as denoted in the construction drawings in Appendix B. Land disturbance activities will include clearing and grubbing; access road development; preparation of lay down and stockpile areas; and excavation of contaminated soils.

-In all, approximately 2,500 cubic yards of contaminated soils will be excavated to a maximum depth of 5 feet below ground surface.
-Contaminated soils will be temporarily stockpiled onsite at each LL.
+In, all approximately 15,000 cubic yards of contaminated soils will be excavated to a maximum depth of three (3) feet below ground surface.
+Contaminated soils will be temporarily stockpiled on-site at each load line.
 All contaminated soils will be disposed at solid or hazardous waste facilities approved to treat or dispose of the materials.
-Any generated construction debris will be disposed in an Ohio EPA approved construction and demolition debris landfill.
+Any generated construction debris will be disposed of in an Ohio EPA approved construction and demolition debris landfill.